chisophugis/lbd/source/globalvar.rst

 ==================================

 In the previous two chapters, we only access the local variables.
-This chapter begin from global variable access translation for cpu0 instruction.
+This chapter begin from global variable access translation.
-After that, introducing struct and array type of variable access and their corresponding llvm IR statement, and introducing cpu0 how to translate these llvm IR statements in `section Array and struct support`_.
+After that, introducing the types of struct and array as well as
+their corresponding llvm IR statement, and how the cpu0 translate these llvm IR statements in `section Array and struct support`_.
 The logic operation “not” support and translation in `section Operator “not” !`_.
 The `section Display llvm IR nodes with Graphviz`_ will show you the DAG optimization steps and their corresponding llc display options.
-These result of DAG optimization steps can be viewed by Graphviz graphic tool which display very useful information by graphic view.
+These DAG optimization steps result can be displayed by the graphic tool of Graphviz which supply very useful information with graphic view.
 You will appreciate Graphviz support in debug, we think.
-In `section Adjust cpu0 instruction and support type of local variable pointer`_, we adjust cpu0 instructions to support data type for C language.
+In `section Adjust cpu0 instruction and support type of local variable pointer`_, we adjust cpu0 instructions to support dome data type for C language.
-Finally, `section Operator mod, %`_ to take care the C operator %.
+Finally, `section Operator mod, %`_ take care the C operator %.

+The global variable DAG translation is different from the previous DAG translation we have now.
+It create DAG nodes at run time in our backend C++ code according the ``llc -relocation-model`` option while the others of DAG just do IR DAG to Machine DAG translation directly according the input file IR DAG.

 Global variable